Adams Road & Simcoe Boulevard AODA Ramp

 When an exterior path of travel is being redeveloped, the AODA requires that it be done in an accessible manner subject to some exceptions.
 Since the existing staircase has exceeded its useful life, it requires a full replacement.
 The pathway serves a functional purpose by allowing pedestrians to walk from one road to the other, the AODA requires that a ramp be constructed at this location given the difference in elevation between the two roadways.

-In order to make this area accessible to all pedestrians, the ramp will:
+In order to make this area accessible to all pedestrians, the ramp now:

-• Improve the condition and safety of pedestrian access between Adams Rd and Simcoe Blvd.
+• Improves the condition and safety of pedestrian access between Adams Rd and Simcoe Blvd.

-• Comply with the Town of Innisfil's Community Strategic Plan which highlights that improving accessibility within the Town of Innisfil is a strategic priority; and
+• Complies with the Town of Innisfil's Community Strategic Plan which highlights that improving accessibility within the Town of Innisfil is a strategic priority; and

-• Make the community connections provided in the Town's Trails Master Plan.
+• Makes the community connections provided in the Town's Trails Master Plan.

 Consultation has concluded